sofiia-chorna/sketchmap-python/README.md

 By default `min-max` selection algorithm is used (currently the only one implemented): the first point is selected randomly, and each consequative point is selected being the farthest from the already selected points.
 The algorithm stops once the desired number of points is reached.

+`--run-check` option is highly recommended.
+It calculates the coverage and separation statistics on the selected landmarks and generates a plot with selected points highlighed over the PCA of all highdimentional data.
+It help to evaluate quantitavely and qualitatively the sampling.

 | Option            | Description                                                              |
 | ------------------ | ------------------------------------------------------------------------ |
 | `--hdim-filepath` / `--P`              | Path to input high-dimensional data file (required)                       |